Apostolate For the Advocacy of the Rights of the Faithful in the Diocese of Charlotte

 WHERE and HOW to SEND THE LETTERS - DETAILS HERE

 In addition to sending your letter, please offer the prayers for the Bishop and the Diocese which are on the Faithful Advocate (HERE) website.
-Consider praying these daily from September 15th through October 2nd.
+Consider praying these daily.

 Adjutorium nostrum in nomine Domini!